Red Leicester Cheese vs Wensleydale Cheese

 Red Leicester Cheese has a fat content of high and a moisture content of medium.
 Red Leicester's texture can be described as "hard, similar to cheddar but more moist, crumbly".
 Wensleydale's texture can be described as "firm and crumbly".

-Red Leicester Cheese has a caramel, sweet flavor.
+Red Leicester Cheese has a caramel, sweet taste.
 Red Leicester's aroma can be described as "mild".
-Wensleydale Cheese has a fresh, lemony tang flavor.
+Wensleydale Cheese has a fresh, lemony tang taste.

 Appearance and Aging